ClickHouse/postgresql_cdc_demo/README.md

 ## Roadmap

-1. [ ] Add ClickHouse instance creation
+1. [ ] Add ClickHouse instance creation - Will add this when the Terraform provider for ClickPipes CDC is available
 2. [ ] ClickPipes for PostgreSQL CDC - Waiting for Terraform provider for ClickPipes to support PostgreSQL CDC